 - Slowly add in the flour mixture and mix until just incorporated.
 The dough will be sticky.
 Divide the dough in half and wrap each half in plastic wrap and chill for 1 ½ - 2 hours.

 - On a lightly floured surface, roll out each disk of dough to ¼ inch thickness.
-Using the cookie cutter, cut out the dough and carefully transfer to a parchment-lined baking sheet.
+Using the cookie cutter, cut out the dough and carefully transfer it to a parchment-lined baking sheet.
 Chill for 20-30 minutes.
+Preheat the oven to 375℉.

 - Bake for 8-9 minutes until the cookies are just set and just starting to lightly brown around the edges.
 Let cool on pan briefly before transferring to a cooling rack to cool completely.

-- Dip the top of each cookie into the icing.
-Let the excess drip off and place the cookie on a rack placed over a sheet pan.
+- Divide the icing into three small bowls.
+Add 1-2 drops of food coloring gel to each bowl and stir to combine.
+Dip the top of each cookie into the icing.
+Let the excess drip off, and place the cookie on a rack over a sheet pan.
 Let dry.
+Store the cookies in an airtight container for 2-3 days.

 Notes

-- The number of cookies that this recipe yields will depend on the thickness of the dough when rolled out and the size of the cookie cutter.
+- The number of cookies this recipe yields will depend on the thickness of the dough when rolled out and the size of the cookie cutter.

 - For a thicker glaze, add more powdered sugar or less milk.
 For a thinner glaze, add more milk.